Gibbs u-states for the foliated geodesic flow and transverse invariant measures: Gibbs -states for the foliated geodesic flow and -harmonic measures

-In other words the Gibbs kernel realizes as the Radon-Nikodym cocycle of the family $(\eta_z)_{z\in\tL}$.
+In other words the Gibbs kernel is realized as the Radon-Nikodym cocycle of the family $(\eta_z)_{z\in\tL}$.
 In particular integrating Relation \eqref{mesuresinfiniteugibbs} against $\eta_{y}$ we obtain that the function $z\mapsto\mass(\eta_z)$ is $\phi^u$-harmonic.
-But projecting this function down to $L$ one obtains precisely the function $(h_0)_{|L}$, showing that this function is $\phi^u$-harmonic.
+By projecting this function down to $L$ one obtains precisely the function $(h_0)_{|L}$, showing that this function is $\phi^u$-harmonic.

 In order to conclude the proof, it remains to prove that $h_0$ is continuous in $M$.
-Note that $\theta$ is continuous in $\hM$ (as are unit tangent fibers and center-unstable manifolds).
-Note moreover that the metric, and therefore the volume element $x\mapsto \Leb_{T^1_x\F}$, varies continuously with the transverse parameter.
-Hence $h_0(x)$ being the integral of $\theta$ against $\Leb_{T^1_x\F}$, it varies continuously with $x$. \end{proof}
+Note that $\theta_{E,E^{cu}}$ is continuous in $\hM$ (as are unit tangent fibers and center-unstable manifolds).
+Note moreover that the metric, and therefore the volume element $x\mapsto \Leb_{T^1_x\F}$, varies continuously.
+More precisely, let $U$ be a local foliated chart for $\F$ which trivializes the unit tangent bundle.
+In smooth coordinates $pr^{-1}(U)\simeq U\times S$ where $S$ is a sphere endowed with a volume form $\vol$.
+In these coordinates $\Leb_{T^1_x\F}$ has a smooth density with respect to $\vol$.
+This density varies continuously with $x$ in the smooth topology.